ComaToes/ftl-profile-editor/README.md

 History
 -------
-This project forked after extended inactivity prevented the release of v12.
-The original codebase started by ComaToes can be found [here](https://github.com/ComaToes/ftl-profile-editor) and its associated forum thread is [here](http://www.ftlgame.com/forum/viewtopic.php?f=7&t=2877).
+This project forked to release v12 and continue development.
+The original codebase started by ComaToes can be found [here](https://github.com/ComaToes/ftl-profile-editor) and its associated forum thread is [here](https://subsetgames.com/forum/viewtopic.php?f=7&t=2877).